Create an account

-The genetic makeup, as distinguished from the physical appearance of an organism or a group of organisms
+Genetic makeup, as distinguished from the physical appearance of an organism or a group of organisms

 A small rural area settled by a single, distinctive ethnic group that placed its imprint on the landscape

-The science of heredity, dealing with resemblances and differences of related organisms resulting from the interaction of their genes and the environment.
+Science of heredity, dealing with resemblances and differences of related organisms resulting from the interaction of their genes and the environment.

-The deliberate and systematic extermination of a national, racial, political, or cultural group.
+Deliberate and systematic extermination of a national, racial, political, or cultural group.

-works fields rented from a landowner and pays the rent by turning over to the landowner a share of the crops
+Works fields rented from a landowner and pays the rent by turning over to the landowner a share of the crops.

-a society in which several ethnic groupings coexist, each living in communities or regions variously separate from the others
+A society in which several ethnic groupings coexist, each living in communities or regions variously separate from the others.

-to divide (a country, territory, or other geographic area) into small, quarrelsome, and ineffectual states.
+To divide (a country, territory, or other geographic area) into small, quarrelsome, and ineffectual states.

-identity with a group of people who share legal attachment and personal allegiance to a particular country
+Identity with a group of people who share legal attachment and personal allegiance to a particular country.

-The apparent force that seems to draw away from unity of a group.
+Apparent force that seems to draw away from unity of a group.
 Centrifugal forces are those characteristics & issues that divide a people, or state.

-The systematic elimination of an ethnic group, or groups from a region or society through deportation, forced emigration, or genocide (mass murder).
+Systematic elimination of an ethnic group, or groups from a region or society through deportation, forced emigration, or genocide (mass murder).

 Group identification based on shared ethnic traits, background, allegiance, or association

-segregation of where groups of people inside a specific community, area, or country live
+Segregation of where groups of people inside a specific community, area, or country live.

 Social & cultural set of distinctions between masculine and feminine behaviors, promoted and expected by society